top of page

 News

-JAM music therapy only employs registered music therapists and we are registered with the NDIS as a provider.
+• JAM music therapy only employs registered music therapists and we are registered with the NDIS as a provider.
+Please note new fees apply from November 24th, 2025.

 https://www.ndis.gov.au/news/10894-duckett-review-confirms-art-and-music-therapy-continue